 The acknowledgment procedure performed by EDMG STAs that receive an MPDU within an EDMG MU PPDU from an MU-MIMO initiator shall follow the schedule defined by the MU-MIMO initiator.

 An MU-MIMO initiator shall set the Ack policy of MPDUs contained in each A-MPDU transmitted within an EDMG MU PPDU to Scheduled Ack and shall include a at least one Block Ack Schedule frame in each A-MPDU transmitted within an EDMG MU PPDU.
 Each Block Ack Schedule frame shall contain the scheduling information for the EDMG STA which is an intended receiver of the A-MPDU.
 The MU-MIMO initiator shall set the EOF subfield of the Block Ack Schedule frame to one only if no A-MPDU subframes with nonzero value in the MPDU Length field follow, except for the A-MPDU subframe carrying Block Ack Schedule frame.
-Except for the EOF subfield, all other The values of all subfields of the Block Ack Schedule frames shall not change if transmitted multiple times in the same A-MPDU shall have the same value.
+Except for the EOF subfield, all other An MU-MIMO initiator shall set the value of Response Duration subfield of the Block Ack Schedule frame equal to the duration of expected BlockAck frame transmission from a STA addressed by an A-MPDU within a transmitted MU PPDU calculated using the lowest MCS.
+The values of all subfields of the Block Ack Schedule frames shall not change if transmitted multiple times in the same A-MPDU shall have the same value.

 An EDMG STA shall transmit a BlockAck frame in response to a received EDMG MU PPDU immediately after a period of time equal to the value of BATT Start Response Offset subfield from the end of EDMG MU PPDU.
 The BATT Start Response Offset subfield is contained in the Block Ack Schedule frame within the MU PPDU.